alzee/ash/README.md

 Restore your dotfiles, bash environment and configurations.

 ## Build your directory structure.
-* Fork it, commit your dotfiles to ash/conf/home/.
+* Fork it, clone, copy your dotfiles to ash/conf/home/ without starting dot.
 	```bash
 	# For example, .screenrc, .inputrc, .gitconfig, .vimrc, etc.
 	for dotfile in screenrc inputrc gitconfig vimrc